The View from the Remote Workplace

 A new development, employee monitoring software uses advanced, high-speed data analysis methods to provide critical insights into employee behavior within an organization’s network.
 If your organization is concerned about inside jobs or intruders, they might install this tool, which:

-These checks are part of a larger process, which includes installing, configuring, and testing your security-related equipment.
+These checks are part of a more extensive process, including installing, configuring, and testing your security-related equipment.

-Usually, your organization’s IT staff will help you confirm that your system works—ideally before you go remote.
-Independent professionals should also engage a specialist to complete these important steps.
+Usually, your organization’s IT staff will help you confirm that your system works, ideally before going remote.
+Independent professionals should also engage a specialist to complete these critical steps.

 So, that’s it.
 You are now fully grounded in the basics of remote office security.

-As you see, there are many details to keep track of, but you can master the role of remote office security manager.
+There are many details to keep track of, but you can master the remote office security manager role.
 Here are some recommendations to help you get started and keep going: